coderetreat/coderetreat.org/facilitators/facilitation.md

 The morning focuses on becoming comfortable with the problem domain, breaking old habits and beginning focused self-discovery.
 The afternoon pushes the envelope by challenging pairs to stretch their skills and understanding of abstractions, modular design and test-driven development.
 With most groups, the focus should be on the fundamentals of software development and modular design, primarily the [4 rules of simple design](http://wiki.c2.com/?XpSimplicityRules).
 Spend the day practicing these concepts, rather than pushing into new learnings.

 <div class="advice" markdown="1">
-**Beginners Advice**: If this is your first Coderetreat, check out Alastair walking you through his structure of the day and the constraints he's using in [his online training on YouTube](https://www.youtube.com/watch?v=GvC-jlxWo1c&feature=emb_title)
+If this is your first Coderetreat, check out Alastair walking you through his structure of the day and the constraints he's using in [his online training on YouTube](https://www.youtube.com/watch?v=GvC-jlxWo1c&feature=emb_title)
 </div>

 # Welcome, introductions, explanation of the problem